One-pot Cacio e Pepe

 There is a sneaky ingredient hiding in pre-shredded cheeses.
 When you look on the back of a pre-shredded cheese bag, you will almost always find the ingredient, potato starch, natamycin or cellulose.
 It is known for it’s anti-caking and moisture absorbing properties.
 It is also used to keep the pre-shredded cheese from clumping together in the bag.

 As a result of these added ingredients, you may notice the cheese just doesn’t melt right when you use it for sauces or even on pizza toppings.
 On the other hand, freshly grated cheese is exactly that.
 Fresh.
 No added preservatives or chemicals.
-Guaranteed clump free and smooth sailing.
+Guaranteed clump free and smooth.

 Something as simple as measuring the right servings of pasta in a recipe really does make a difference.
 It affects the pasta to sauce ratio.
 Too much pasta can dilute the sauce and too little pasta can make it overwhelming.
 Pasta is typically measured at 2 ounces per serving.
 Short pasta, like fusilli, penne, is usually equal to 1/2 cup when measured dry.